-have.
-Rather, let him earn the sin, and you will have the reward; and do not curse anyone.142
+"If someone insults you and describes you with a fault you do not have, do not describe him with a fault he does have.
+Rather, let him earn the sin, and you will have the reward; and do not curse anyone."142

 The Messenger of Allah advocated tolerance, forgiveness and avoiding revenge.
 He said, "Indeed, Allah is kind and loves kindness.
-He grants for kindness what He does not grant for harshness.143 No household is given lenience but that it benefits them.144 Allah does not increase His servant who pardons [others] except in honor.4145 He would excuse those who were offensive in their dealings with him on a personal level, but if the transgression had to do with disobedience to Allah or injustice to others, he would show his disapproval and anger, and would not hesitate to take appropriate action.
+He grants for kindness what He does not grant for harshness."143 "No household is given lenience but that it benefits them."144 "Allah does not increase His servant who pardons [others] except in honor."145 He would excuse those who were offensive in their dealings with him on a personal level, but if the transgression had to do with disobedience to Allah or injustice to others, he would show his disapproval and anger and would not hesitate to take appropriate action.
 This is reflected in severe warnings to unrepentant transgressors:

-The most ruthless in punishing people in this world will be the most ruthlessly punished of people by Allah on the Day of Resurrection.146 The most severely punished of people on the Day of Resurrection is an unjust leader.147
+"The most ruthless in punishing people in this world will be the most ruthlessly punished of people by Allah on the Day of Resurrection."146 "The most severely punished of people on the Day of Resurrection is an unjust leader."147

-Fear the supplication of one who is wronged, even a non-believer, for there is nothing to screen it [from
+"Fear the supplication of one who is wronged, even a non-believer, for there is nothing to screen it [from Allah]."148 "For every traitor there